Madame de Brinvilliers: Crimes

 It has been suggested by many researching the Marquise that before poisoning her father she tested out her poisons on unsuspecting sick hospital patients.
 This theory comes from a report made by the lieutenant general of the Paris police, Gabriel Nicolas de La Reynie, who, in speaking of the Marquise, indicated that she, a pretty and delicate high-born woman from a respectable family, amused herself in observing how different dosages of her poisons took effect in the sick.

-Scholars who support and acknowledge this theory do so because the era in which the Marquise lived enabled the Marquise to get away with murder quite easily.
+Scholars who support and acknowledge this theory do so because the era in which the Marquise lived would have enabled a woman of her rank to get away with murder quite easily.
 Typical for the era, female members of French nobility would often visit hospitals to help care for the sick.
 Because many of these patients were already ill, it provided the means for the Marquise to test out her poisons without much suspicion.
 She tested out her poisons at the hospital, Hôtel Dieu, close to Notre Dame.
 Furthermore, because Hôtel Dieu was not a very well managed hospital, as it was overflowing with patients, and was more concerned with saving souls than saving lives, deaths, even those under suspicious circumstances, went unnoticed.
 She also started to experiment on her servants, giving them food tainted with her experimental poisons.
 The Marquise was not tried for these crimes, however, because they were only attributed to her after her execution.